Personal Injury · Premises Liability

 Can a property owner be liable for a dog bite?

 In some cases, yes.
-Dog bite claims may involve property owner or landlord responsibility when the owner knew a tenant’s dog was dangerous and had the authority to require removal.
+Dog bite claims in Pennsylvania may involve property owner or landlord responsibility when the owner knew a tenant’s dog was dangerous and had the authority to require removal.
 Liability depends on the specific facts and the property owner’s knowledge of the risk.

 Do I have a slip and fall case in Pennsylvania?